I'm a member

 Printer Friendly Version

-Hematopoietic stem-cell transplantation (SCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone marrow-toxic doses of cytotoxic drugs, with or without whole-body radiation therapy.
-Stem cells from bone marrow may be obtained from the transplant recipient (autologous SCT, auto-SCT) or from a donor (allogeneic SCT, allo-SCT).
-They can be harvested from bone marrow, peripheral blood, or umbilical cord blood and placenta shortly after delivery of neonates.
-Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft-versus-host disease.
+Hematopoietic cell transplantation (HCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs, with or without whole body radiotherapy.
+Hematopoetic stem cells may be obtained from the transplant recipient (autologous HCT) or from a donor (allogeneic hematopoietic cell transplantation [allo- HCT]).
+They can be harvested from bone marrow, peripheral blood, or umbilical cord blood shortly after delivery of neonates.
+Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft-versus-host disease (GVHD).
 Cord blood is discussed in greater detail in the Placental and Umbilical Cord Blood as a Source of Stem Cells policy.

-Immunologic compatibility between infused stem cells and the recipient is not an issue in auto-SCT.
-However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allo-SCT.
+Immunologic compatibility between infused hematopoietic stem cells and the recipient is not an issue in autologous HCT.
+However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allo-HCT.
 Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
 HLA refers to the tissue type expressed at the HLA A, B, and DR loci on each arm of chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci.

 Chronic Lymphocytic Leukemia and Small Lymphocytic Lymphoma

 CLL and SLL share many common features and are often referred to as blood and tissue counterparts of each other, respectively.
-Both tend to occur in older individuals and present as asymptomatic enlargement of the lymph nodes.
-Both tend to be indolent in nature but can undergo transformation to a more aggressive form of disease (e.g., Richter’s transformation).
+Both tend to present as asymptomatic enlargement of the lymph nodes, tend to be indolent in nature, but can undergo transformation to a more aggressive form of disease (e.g., Richter transformation).
+The median age at diagnosis of CLL is approximately 72 years, but it may present in younger individuals, often as poor-risk disease with significantly reduced life expectancy.

-Treatment regimens used for CLL are generally the same as those used for SLL, and outcomes of treatment are comparable for the 2 diseases.
-Both low- and intermediate-risk CLL and SLL demonstrate relatively good prognoses with median survivals of 6 to 10 years, while the median survival of high-risk CLL or SLL may be only 2 years.
+Treatment regimens used for CLL are generally the same as those used for SLL, and outcomes of treatment are comparable for both diseases.
+Both low- and intermediate-risk CLL and SLL demonstrate relatively good prognoses with median survivals of 6 to 10 years; however, the median survival of high-risk CLL or SLL may be only 2 years.
 Although typically responsive to initial therapy, CLL and SLL are rarely cured by conventional therapy, and nearly all patients ultimately die of their disease.
-This natural history prompted investigation of hematopoietic stem-cell transplantation as a possible curative regimen.
+This natural history prompted investigation of hematopoietic cell transplantation as a possible curative regimen.

-Allogeneic hematopoietic stem-cell transplantation may be considered medically necessary to treat chronic lymphocytic leukemia or small lymphocytic lymphoma in patients with markers of poor-risk disease (see Policy Guidelines and Rationale).
+Allogeneic hematopoietic cell transplantation may be considered medically necessary to treat chronic lymphocytic leukemia or small lymphocytic lymphoma in patients with markers of poor-risk disease (see Policy Guidelines).
 Use of a myeloablative or reduced-intensity pretransplant conditioning regimen should be individualized based on factors that include patient age, the presence of comorbidities, and disease burden.

-Allogeneic hematopoietic stem-cell transplantation is considered investigational to treat chronic lymphocytic leukemia or small lymphocytic lymphoma except as noted above.
+Allogeneic hematopoietic cell transplantation is considered investigational to treat chronic lymphocytic leukemia or small lymphocytic lymphoma except as noted above.

-Autologous hematopoietic stem-cell transplantation is considered investigational to treat chronic lymphocytic leukemia and small lymphocytic lymphoma.
+Autologous hematopoietic cell transplantation is considered investigational to treat chronic lymphocytic leukemia and small lymphocytic lymphoma.

 Two scoring systems are used to determine stage and prognosis of patients with CLL/SLL.
 As outlined in Table 1, the Rai and Binet staging systems classify patients into 3 risk groups with different prognoses, and are used to make therapeutic decisions.